rohkymntn/keloid-scrna-analysis/README.md

 ### 4. Foundation-model attribution scoring (SIGnature)

-The SIGnature analysis uses the SCimilarity foundation model (Heimberg et al, *Nat Methods* 2024) interpreted via the SIGnature framework (Gold et al, *Nat Biotechnology* 2026).
+The SIGnature analysis uses the SCimilarity foundation model (Heimberg et al, *Nature* 2025) interpreted via the SIGnature framework (Gold et al, *Nat Biotechnology* 2026).
 Compute is run on Modal cloud (A10G GPU); the SCimilarity model (~30 GB) is cached to a Modal Volume on first run.

 ```bash
 # Run full attribution computation on Modal cloud